f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/workload-deployments-on-azure.rst

 - Visually verify the same information from the Distributed Cloud Console by navigating to Multi-Cloud Network Connect > Overview > Infrastructure > Sites and selecting your Site name.
 Select the Infrastructure tab and view the Interfaces table.
 .. image:: ./assets/assets-azure/az-smsv2-25.png

-Steps to install VM (Client VM) running application workloads
+Steps to Ubuntu VM running application workloads
 --------------
+Now one more VM to run application workloads needs to be deployed.
+This VM will be connected to SMSv2 CE VM through SLI subnet which is private network.

 1. Login to Azure portal

 2. Search for “Virtal Machines” in search bar and click “Create”

 3. Provide the required basic details for creating VM under “Basics” tab
     - Select the resource group already created for CE
-    - Provide a name for the client VM
+    - Provide a name for the Ubuntu VM
     - Select the region where you want to deploy
     - Select the OS image to be deployed in VM
     - Choose VM size based on requirements